digicatapult/dtdl-visualisation-tool/README.md

 Create a `.env` at root and set:

+- `GH_APP_NAME=` to the GitHub App's name.
 - `GH_CLIENT_ID=` to the GitHub App's Client ID.
 - `GH_CLIENT_SECRET=` a generated token on the GitHub App.

-Additionally end to end tests for GitHub integration require envs from a test user in GitHub with a single repository that contains valid DTDL at root.
+Additionally end to end tests for GitHub integration require envs from a test user in GitHub (configured to use 2FA) with a single repository that contains valid DTDL at root.
 [Example user and repo](https://github.com/jonathanmgray/dtdl).

 - `GH_TEST_USER=` the account email address.
 - `GH_TEST_PASSWORD=` the account password.